Read here first if your baby fusses a lot when coming onto the breast, or whilst breastfeeding, or after breastfeeds

 When all is going well, your breast is a superpower for dialling baby down and making the days and nights as easy as possible

-I would hope for you the deep satisfaction of being able to dial down your little one's nervous system (and hopefully yours too!) with a breastfeed.
+I would hope for you the deep satisfaction of being able to dial your little one's nervous system down with a breastfeed (and hopefully your own nervous system too!).
 I hope (especially when your baby is little) that life goes in frequent little cycles like this:

 -